adagit94/curve/README.md

 # Curve
-Small utility library for generating number progressions.
+Library for generating number progressions in various curves.